clhennessey/alma-add-home-address-type-to-preferred/README.md

 Link to Powerpoint slides: https://mycsun.box.com/s/oiu35e6dvnmhdnx9sm580cl17e41jqaj

-Link to video of presentation (to come).
+Link to video & transcript of presentation: http://e-nug.org/enug-2020/summary-schedule-2020/

 Replace api_key in the config.ini with your API key that allows: User-Production-Read/Write.
 If you are not familiar with how to create an API Key for Ex Libris' Alma, you can read more about it here: https://developers.exlibrisgroup.com/alma/apis/